abuchijuliet/Simple-Shell/README.md

 0x16.
 C - Simple Shell
-s project develope a UNIX command line interpreter base in the sh shell.
+this project developed a UNIX command line interpreter base in the sh shell.

 Installation
 1. Clone the repository to your local files.